Skip to article frontmatterSkip to article content

 ODEs vs PDEs

-• If you are solving a very common PDE (Navier Stokes, Laplace, etc.) there might be external libraries that work in certain regimes, or which can help with meshing, etc. But even in very restricted regimes, the design of these tools is expensive and narrow (using Ansys, COMSOL, etc. is a whole specialization in itself)
+However, common PDE (Navier Stokes, Laplace, etc.) often have significant research behind them, and there may be external libraries that work in certain regimes, or which can help with meshing, etc. But even in very restricted regimes, the design of these tools is expensive and narrow.
+Using finite element tools like Ansys, COMSOL, etc. is a whole specialization in itself.

 TypeEquationExample